RealKinetic/locust_k8s/Blog_part_1.md

         min_wait = 5000
         max_wait = 9000

-You can learn more about what this file does in the Locust documentation and quick start walkthrough which we highly recommend you check out.
+You can learn more about what this file does in the Locust documentation and quick start walkthrough (highly recommended).

 Now that we have our locustfile we can do a test.